 We’re diligently committed to providing patient monitoring devices that change patients’ lives and bring them comfort.
 Remote patient monitoring using wearable sensors that are worn for prolonged periods under a variety of conditions present a number of challenges, so we put our commitment into practice and work with manufacturers to develop innovative designs and solutions that enhance quality of life.

-Baril engineers are working with industry leaders in remote patient monitoring to help make wearable sensors safer and more comfortable.
-Baril’s expertise with medical adhesives, multilayer lamination, injection molding and precision die cutting can help design and produce safe, effective solutions for the most demanding patient monitoring applications.
+Baril engineers are working with industry leaders in remote patient monitoring to make wearable sensors safer and more comfortable.
+Baril’s expertise with medical adhesives, multilayer lamination, cleanroom injection molding, and precision die cutting can help design and produce safe, effective solutions for the most demanding patient monitoring applications.

 Devices & Components

-A global medical device manufacturer using a single source to supply critical components for its leading line of cardiac monitors was experiencing unacceptable quality issues from their supplier that weren’t be addressed quickly enough.
-Expecting an almost year long process to get a second contract line up and running, they were surprised by Baril’s proposal.
+A global medical device manufacturer was experiencing unacceptable quality issues from their supplier of critical components for its leading line of cardiac monitors.
+These issues weren’t being addressed quickly enough.
+Expecting an almost year-long process to get a second contract line up and running, they were surprised by Baril’s proposal.

-Because Baril pulled out all the stops and found ways to streamline the build time and regulatory and quality vetting processes, our customer had their second line shipping product in 6 months…with no quality issues.
+Baril pulled out all the stops and found ways to streamline the build time and regulatory and quality vetting processes.
+Our customer had their second line shipping product in 6 months, with no quality issues.